terascope/teraslice/docs/k8s-clustering.md

 There is a `Makefile` I use to help bootstrap Teraslice and do repetitive tasks, you can type `make` to see all of the possible targets.

-The standard minikube based dev workflow is:
+The standard minikube based dev workflow is and requires the `teraslice-cli` version `0.5.1` or higher:

 ```
 minikube start